TWICKENHAM ROWING CLUB BYLAWS

 -

-Allocation: The Club operates a waiting list, and racks are normally offered in strict chronological order, though the Executive Committee reserves the right to grant priority in exceptional circumstances.
+Allocation: The Club operates a waiting list and racks are normally offered in strict chronological order, though the Executive Committee reserves the right to grant priority in exceptional circumstances.

 -

-Fees: Annual Rack fees are determined by the Executive Committee and are due on the 1st of April each year, payable in advance.
+Fees: Annual rack fees are determined by the Executive Committee and are due on the 1st of April each year, payable in advance.

 -

-Housing: Only Club or Member sculling boats are to be housed on the premises.
+Housing: Only Club or member sculling boats are to be housed on the premises.
 Other boats require prior consent from the Captain or Executive Committee.

 -